All Episodes

 And I started yesterday as an illustration.

-There's a real-world example of this taking place right now.
+There's a real world example of this taking place right now.

-It's like people used to get nervous when I talked about golf a lot.
+I get crazy when I start talking about Apple, like people used to get nervous when I talked about golf a lot.

 But there's a real world example with what's taking place.